-The following balances are generally classified as non-current: investment property, property and equipment, deferred development costs, financing lease obligation, provision for employee future benefits and provision for unpaid claims.
+The following balances are generally classified as non-current: investment property, property and equipment (including right-of-use assets), deferred development costs, lease obligations, provision for employee future benefits and provision for unpaid claims.

 These statements are presented in thousands of Canadian dollars which is the Corporation's functional and presentational currency except as otherwise specified.